Snorkel the placid waters, watch sea turtles come ashore, and gaze at the panoramic night sky on Kuroshima Island

 Kuroshima Island is 18.5 kilometers to the southwest of Ishigaki Island, with the island’s shape giving it the nickname “Heart Island.”
 A small circumference of under 13 kilometers and flat topography mean the island is perfect to explore by bicycle.

 Kuroshima Island is the only place in Japan where all three species of sea turtle (loggerhead, green, and hawksbill) choose to lay eggs.
-Visitors can see turtles up close at the Kuroshima Research Center, which features English language information on these precious marine animals.
+Visitors can see turtles up close at the Kuroshima Research Center (*only in Japanese), which features English language information on these precious marine animals.

 More cattle than people